-Name Supplementary Supplementary Explanation of

-Explanation of Conforming Items

-Conforming

-Items

-years in office, etc. Having determined that

-he is capable of objectively executing his

-management oversight duties and is

-suitable as a director of the Company, the

-Nomination Committee has nominated him

-to continue from the previous year serving

-as an outside director.

-<policy and="" for="" independence="" neutrality=""></policy>

-Mr. Kato has experience serving as an

-officer of Mitsui Engineering &

-Shipbuilding Co., Ltd. (currently Mitsui

-E&S Holdings Co., Ltd.).
-However, there is

-no transactional relationship between said

-company and the Company.

-The Nomination Committee has confirmed

-that he meets the conditions for outside

-directors stipulated by the Companies Act

-and the "Requirements for the

-Independence and Neutrality of Outside

-Directors" established by the Nomination

-Committee, and that there is no related

-obstacle, problem or other circumstance

-that would impair his ability to execute his

-duties as an outside director.

-In addition, he does not fall under any of

-the requirements of Article 211 Clause 4

-Item 5 of the Ordinance for Enforcement of

-Securities Listing Regulations.

-Bruce Meeting <reason for="" selection=""></reason>

-Aronson "Requirements Mr. Aronson is a practicing attorney and a

-(Independent for the legal academic with a focus on

-officer for Independence international comparative corporate

-notifications and Neutrality governance.
-Although he has not been

-to stock of Outside directly involved with management, he has

-35

-Name Supplementary Supplementary Explanation of

-Explanation of Conforming Items

-Conforming

-Items

-exchanges) Directors" that deep knowledge about corporate

-were stipulated governance and legal affairs, as well as a

-by the high level of insight into management and

-Nomination excellent supervisory capabilities.
-The

-Committee.
-Nomination Committee expects that he will

-(See the final use his experience and capabilities to

-page for objectively execute his management

-details.) oversight duties.

-In addition to constructing a Board of

-Directors composed of diverse members

-with a variety of specialized knowledge and

-experience, etc., the Nomination Committee

-has considered such factors as his (1)

-practical accomplishments as a director,

-member of the Nomination Committee, and

-chair of the Compensation Committee, (2)

-qualifications and capabilities as a director,

-(3) career background, and (4) number of

-years in office, etc. Having determined that

-he is capable of objectively executing his

-management oversight duties and is

-suitable as a director of the Company, the

-Nomination Committee has nominated him

-to continue from the previous year serving

-as an outside director.

-<policy and="" for="" independence="" neutrality=""></policy>

-Mr. Aronson is not concurrently employed

-by any company or organization with a

-relationship of interest with the Company

-or its subsidiaries and associated

-companies.

-The Nomination Committee has confirmed

-that he meets the conditions for outside

-directors stipulated by the Companies Act
+Name Supplementary Supplementary Explanation of Conforming Items Explanation of Conforming Items Mitsui Engineering & Shipbuilding Co., Ltd. (currently Mitsui E&S Holdings Co., Ltd.).
+However, there is no transactional relationship between said company and the Company.
+The Nomination Committee has confirmed that he meets the conditions for Outside Directors stipulated by the Companies Act and the "Requirements for the Independence and Neutrality of Outside Directors" established by the Nomination Committee, and that there is no related obstacle, problem or other circumstance that would impair his ability to execute his duties as an Outside Director.
+In addition, he does not fall under any of the requirements of Article 211 Paragraph 4 Item 5 of the Ordinance for Enforcement of Securities Listing Regulations.
+Bruce Meeting <reason for="" selection=""></reason> Aronson "Requirements Mr. Aronson is a practicing attorney and a legal (Independent for the academic with a focus on international officer for Independence and comparative corporate governance.
+Although he notifications to Neutrality of has not been directly involved with management, stock Outside he has deep knowledge about corporate exchanges) Directors" that governance and legal affairs, as well as a high were stipulated by level of insight into management and excellent the Nomination supervisory capabilities.
+The Nomination Committee.
+(See Committee expects that he will use his experience the final page for and capabilities to objectively execute his details.) management oversight duties.
+In addition to constructing a Board of Directors composed of diverse members with a variety of specialized knowledge and experience, etc., the Nomination Committee has considered such factors as his (1) practical accomplishments as a director, member of the Nomination Committee,